 Get the best you can afford

 This mower will be your working companion each week for a good long chunk of the year.
 If you want a beautiful lawn, but don’t want to kill yourself maintaining it, get a great mower.
 Get the best you can afford, because over the long run it will save you time and money.
-Before you hit the store, read more about the best-selling models and the critics’ favorite self-propelled lawn mowers.
+Before you hit the store, read more about the best-selling models and the critics’ favorite riding lawn mowers.